DSR-RHIT/me447-visualizing-data/cm/tut-1101_multiways.md

 importing an image file
 -----------------------

-To practice importing an image from the *visuals* directory to an Rmd file, open *tut04\_second-report.Rmd* from your *praticeR* directory.
+To practice importing an image from the *visuals* directory to an Rmd file, open *tut04\_second-report.Rmd* from your *practiceR* directory.

-At the end of the file, add a new header
+At the end of the file, add a new header and the markup for importing an image,

     # Practice importing an image

-Then add the markup to import an image

     ![](../visuals/tut11_multiway.png)

 Knit the Rmd file.